-The IFRS transition project did not have a significant impact on our information systems for the convergence periods.
-We do not anticipate any significant impact to applications arising from the transition to IFRS for post-convergence periods.
+The IFRS transition project did not have a significant impact on the Company's information systems for the convergence periods.
+Management does not anticipate any significant impact to applications arising from the transition to IFRS for post-convergence periods.

 Anticipated changes to IFRS